Features of the Student Testing Application

 To remove a masked area from a test page:

 - The student selects the [X] in the upper-right corner of a masked area.
-Note that this does not delete any masked area on the screen.
+Note that this does not delete any masked content on the screen.

 About the Line Reader Tool